Monthly Archives: January 2014

 Please feel free to CONTACT PAT

-Why a family may choose Elder Care Mediation
+Why a family may choose Dispute Mediation

 Topics for discussion at mediation are selected by the family.
 No topic is considered too complex for discussion.
 Each family member is provided the opportunity to fully express his/her views without interruption and to make recommendations.